Skip to main content

 • Health and disability

-4. Our lawful basis for processing personal data under GDPR
+Our lawful basis for processing under UK GDPR is:

-Article 6 1(e): the processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.
+Article 6 1(e) processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

 For the more sensitive data: